 Goodness spills over from the divine to the human.

-The golden rule, viewed through many cultures and disciplines, proves to offer a treasure-chest of guidance for the decisions that exercise our precious personality freedom.
-Progressive human interaction
+The golden rule, viewed through many cultures and disciplines, proves to offer a great deal of guidance.
+The practice of the golden rule

 · begins on the level of sympathetic understanding,